serge-community/zing/docs/features/terminology.rst

 Pootle can help translators with terminology.
 Terminology can be specified to be global per language, and can be overridden per project for each language.
 A project called *terminology* (with any full name) can contain any files that will be used for terminology matching.
-Alternatively a file with the name *pootle-terminology.po* (in a PO project) can be put in the directory of the project, in which case the global one (in the terminology project) will not be used.
 Matching is done in real time.

 Ideally, the source term should be the shortest, simplest form of a word.
 Therefore *cat*, *dog*, *house* are good, but *cats*, *dogged* and *housing*